 By that time, we had all done LSD and mushrooms many times, among a multitude of other substances.
 We were actual psychonauts, one could say.
 I also remember the excitement we felt to be on the verge of tripping on a new drug that not many actually knew.

 The Sakarana ‘trip’, however, is so different than other hallucinogens like psychedelics (LSD, mushrooms) and dissociatives (Ketamine).
-It is also way more dangerous as we later find out.
+It is also way more dangerous as we later find out the rather hard way.
 Unlike psychedelics, your senses and perceptions are distorted instead of heightened.
 You get episodes of believing your hallucinations.
 Logic, reasoning, vision, and balance are also impaired.

 Even though the first trial wasn’t fun, nor was it intense in terms of ‘high’, but I must say that the novelty added something to the experience, which lasted about 10 to 12 hours and throughout our sleep.
 I specifically remember the feeling of overall fatigue, not feeling well in the stomach, and later the weird dreams.

 The below photo is from that day.
-This was maybe a few hours after drinking three cups.
+This was maybe a few hours after drinking three or four cups.

-A few years later when we were 25 years old, without any planning we happened to meet again in that same camp on the beach and go fetch for more Sakarana.
-Due to that first experience a few years prior, however, I wasn’t [that] excited to do it again.
+A few years later in our mid 20s in the mid 2000s, without any planning we happened to meet again in that same camp on the beach and go fetch for more Sakarana.
+Due to that first experience few years prior, however, I wasn’t [that] excited to do it again.
 But since we were right there I went along with it.

 We took the car, a black plastic bag, and headed to a valley where we know the plant grows wildly between the rocks.
 This time we were our own guides.